Gearbox-protocol/dev-docs/pages/core/debt-collateral.md

 1. **Principal.** This is the amount that the Credit Account has borrowed from the pool.
 It only changes when the CA's owner has explicitly requested to borrow more funds or repay debt.
 2. **Interest.** This is the interest accrued on the borrowed principal.
 It grows over time as a percentage of principal, with the rate determined by the pool's utilization.
 3. **Quota interest.** This is the interest paid by the user on quotas they have enabled for their collateral.
-It grows over time as a percentage of the quota, with the rate determined by GEAR governance.
+It grows over time as a percentage of the quota, with the rate determined by GEAR governance or a specific market's owner.
 More on quotas [here](../core/quota).
 4. **Protocol fees.** This is additional fees paid directly to the protocol's treasury.
 They are determined as a fixed percentage of `interest + quotaInterest`, so they also grow over time pro-rata.
 5. **Trading fees.** These are additional fees which are incurred when increasing quotas for assets (which is typically done when receiving the asset on the account, i.e. "buying" it).
 They are added to the total debt each time the quota is increase, as a percentage of increase.